Explore Natural Philosophy

 How does the quantum measurement problem relate to metaphysics?

-The quantum measurement problem isn’t just a physics mystery—it’s a deep metaphysical question about the nature of reality itself.
+The quantum measurement problem isn’t just a physics mystery.
+It is also a metaphysical question about what reality is doing beneath our descriptions of it.

 — map / TST —